 1) Device Coverage

 No single traditional software testing company can provide the wide range of devices or software platforms required to ensure your new software or site is compatible with all of the devices your visitors use.
-Especially as 57% of people use more than one type of device every single day!
 By crowdsourcing to a community of testers with multiple devices, the problem of limited access to devices and software platforms is dealt with.
 Whether you're looking to test operating systems such as Windows, iOS, Android and OSX, or hardware, such as PCs, tablets, mobile phones or smart TVs, crowdtesting leverages the power of the crowd to provide the wide range of devices (there are currently 24,000 in circulation) and software necessary to ensure your site or app works correctly and meets your customers’ expectations.

 By crowdsourcing to different testers using different hardware and software based all over the globe, you are also able to test your software or website under real world conditions, avoiding the problems associated with testers working under artificial settings created in a testing lab.
 This is because the real world is not perfect, users remove and reinstall apps all the time on their phones, carriers may not always have perfect data transmission which could cause unexpected behaviour with an app or website application.
 There are so many variants to consider within the wild testing but this can strengthen your testing.